Payroll-Engine/PayrollEngine.WebApp/README.md

 File and console logging with [Serilog](https://serilog.net/).

 > It is recommended that you save the application settings within your local [User Secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets).

+## Application Logs
+Under Windows, the web application server stores its logs in the system folder `%ProgramData%\WebApp\logs`.

 ## Input Attributes
 The case input attributes can be used to control the behaviour of user input.